Enderlook/Net-Pools/README.md

         public abstract bool ShouldClearArrayOnReturnByDefault { get; }

         /// <summary>
+        /// Rent an element from the pool.<br/>
+        /// If the pool is empty, instantiate a new element.<br/>
+        /// Implementors of this class can choose how elements are instantiated and initialized, or throw if instantiation of new elements is not supported.
+        /// </summary>
+        /// <param name="clearOnReturn"> If <see langword="true"/> and if the pool will store the buffer to enable subsequent reuse, will clear the array of its contents so that a subsequent consumer will not see the previous consumer's content.<br/>
+        /// If <see langword="false"/> or if the pool will release the buffer, the array's contents are left unchanged.</param>
+        /// <returns>A contained of the rented element.
+When this container is disposed, the object will be returned to the pool.</returns>
+        public Lease<T[]> RentLease(bool clearOnReturn);

+        /// <summary>
         /// Return an element to the pool.<br/>
         /// If the pool is full, it's an implementation detail whenever the object is free or the pool is resized.<br/>
         /// If <paramref name="element"/> is <see langword="default"/>, it's an implementation detail whenever it throws an exception or ignores the call.
 However, it should never leave the pool in an invalid state.